xingyili/deepCDG/README.md

 *   The organized PPI files are on [EMOGI](https://github.com/schulter/EMOGI).

 ### Running deepCDG
-You can simply run deepCDG by calling
+You can simply run deepCDG and evaluate the performance on pan-cancer datasets by calling

 `python main.py --dataset ["CPDB", "MULTINET", "STRINGdb", "PCNet", "IRefIndex", "IRefIndex_2015"]`

 ### Evaluate deepCDG
-For evaluation of deepCDG, please follow the instructions given here:
+For other evaluation of deepCDG, please follow the instructions given here:

 .[https://github.com/schulter/EMOGI](https://github.com/schulter/EMOGI)